ahilbers/importance_subsampling/README.md

 # 2019_importance_subsampling
-Data, model files, example code and supplementary material related to the paper "Importance Subsampling: Improving Power System Planning Under Climate-based Uncertainty (2019)".
+Data, model files, example code and supplementary material related to the paper _Importance Subsampling: Improving Power System Planning Under Climate-based Uncertainty (2019)_.

 This repository contains:
 - All data & model files used in the power system model (PSM) used in the paper.
 - Sample code applying the _importance subsampling_ methodology to the test-case PSM, generating a full set of PSM outputs.
 - Supplementary material related to the paper.

-Some code:

-    print('hello, world!')

-## Notes

-- Before running the model, the data/demand_wind.csv should be split into two different .csv files, called data/demand.csv and data/wind.csv, with the correct demand and wind capacity factors.
-All demand values should be multipled by -1.
-The files data/demand_ex.csv and data/wind_ex.csv are provided as an example of the correct format.
-- Model files are used in model generation _Calliope_ (see acknowledgements).
-Model files are for _Calliope_ version 0.6.2.

 ## Contains

+### Modelling & data files

+All files required to create the PSM.

+- 'model_files/': repository containing all model files (in the correct format) for the employed PSM.
+It is created in the open source model generator _Calliope_ (see acknowledgements), version 0.6.2
+- 'data/': repository containing data files
+  - 'demand_wind.csv': demand and wind timeseries used in paper, across 36-year period 1980-2015
+  - 'demand_wind_national_grid.csv': demand and wind timeseries used in supplementary material

+### Sample code

+Sample code that builds the PSM and runs it using timeseries data subsampled using the _importance subsampling_ methodology.
+The code is designed to run with 'Python' 3.6 with 'numpy' and 'pandas' and _Calliope_ version 0.6.2.

+The code can be run as follows from a unix command line:

+    $ source activate calliope
+    (calliope) $ python3 main.py

+A directory outputs is created with all relevant PSM outputs.

+- 'main.py': main python script
+- 'scripts.py': relevant definitions and scripts.

+### Supplementary material

-- supplementary_material.pdf: PDF file with results of applying _importance subsampling_ to demand dataset not based on regression as discussed at the end of the appendix of the original paper.
+- 'supplementary_material.pdf': PDF file with results of applying _importance subsampling_ to the demand_wind_national_grid.csv timeseries data instead of demand_wind.csv as in the paper.
-- data/demand_wind.csv: dataset with estimates of hourly UK-wide demand levels and wind capacity factors over the period 1980-2015.
-All leap days (29-Feb) are removed.
-- data/demand.csv: example of file format for the correct data/demand.csv file.
-The values from the 'demand' column in data/demand_wind.csv should be inserted here.
-All values should be negative.
-- data/wind.csv: example of file format for the correct data/wind.csv file.
-The values from the 'wind' column in data/demand_wind.csv should be inserted here.
-- model_files/model.yaml: main file used to create Calliope model
-- model_files/locations.yaml: locations file used to create Calliope model.
-- model_files/techs.yaml: technology characteristics file used to create Calliope model.

 ## Contact

 Adriaan Hilbers.
 Department of Mathematics, Imperial College London. aph416@ic.ac.uk.